 Tynesfield - Progress & Discoveries

-Jennie and Terry Stevens have been volunteers at Tyntesfield since September 2002 and have been involved in the developments over the past fourteen years.
+Jennie and Terry Stevens have been volunteers at Tyntesfield since September 2002 and have been involved in the developments over the past sixteen years.

 Tyntesfield was one of the least known of English country estates until its purchase by the National Trust in 2002.
 It was identified in 1976 as one of the last great Victorian houses to have survived with virtually all of its contents intact making it an exceptional treasury of Victorian life and culture.
 This is reflected in the story of the four generations of the Gibbs family who have occupied the house.